even44/JobsearchAPI/README.md

+#### ❗❗❗ NB!
+Not designed to be deployed by others as there still are hardcoded parts.. will fix later :) ❗❗❗

 ### What is this?
 This is a personal WIP project I'm doing to learn go!
 It's an API that will support a web application that will keep track of my job applications.